dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/index.md

     .Where(c => c.Name.StartsWith(n) && IsSpecialCustomer(c));
 ```

-That may be acceptable if the database contains a small number of rows, but can result in significant performance issues or even application failure if the database contains a large number or rows.
+That may be acceptable if the database contains a small number of rows but can result in significant performance issues or even application failure if the database contains a large number or rows.

-In EF Core 3.0 we have restricted client evaluation to only happen on the top-level projection (essentially, the last call to `Select()`).
+In EF Core 3.0, we've restricted client evaluation to only happen on the top-level projection (essentially, the last call to `Select()`).
-When EF Core 3.0 detects expressions that cannot be translated anywhere else in the query, it throws a runtime exception.
+When EF Core 3.0 detects expressions that can't be translated anywhere else in the query, it throws a runtime exception.

 To evaluate a predicate condition on the client as in the previous example, developers now need to explicitly switch evaluation of the query to LINQ to Objects: